jingedawang/StockPredictor/README.md

 #### API 2: Predict
 ```
 Url: /stock/<id>
+Description: Predict the after-two-weeks price for the specified stock.
 Parameter: <id>: The id of the stock.
 Response: A JSON string containing both history prices and predicted price.
 Example for request http://20.205.61.210:5000/stock/600000: